-Issues of gender inequality and social difference; social practices of marriage and intimacy; displacement and refugee concerns; ethnographic documentary production; processes of migration and identity negotiations; economic development and globalization; Asia and its diasporas
+Issues of displacement and refugee resettlement; ethnographic documentary production; gender inequality and social difference; social practices of marriage and intimacy; processes of migration and identity negotiations; economic development and globalization; Asia and its diasporas

-[Forthcoming] (2012, December) Esara, P. Loving Warm Families: Exploring gender equality within Thai marriages.
-Intersections: Gender and Sexuality in Asia and the Pacific, 34.
+Esara, P. (2014) Loving Warm Families: Exploring gender equality within Thai marriages.
+Intersections: Gender and Sexuality in Asia and the Pacific, 35.

 Esara, P. (2012, June) Moral Scrutiny, Marital Inequality: Cohabitation in Bangkok, Thailand.
 The Asian Pacific Journal of Anthropology, 13:3:211-27.